-The Club is a public interest entity, and is 75.32% owned by Ayala Land, Inc. (ALI).
-ALI's parent company is Ayala Corporation (AC), a publicly-listed company.
-Both ALI and AC are publicly-listed companies incorporated in the Republic of the Philippines.
+The Club is a public interest entity, and is 74.39% owned by Ayala Land, Inc. (ALI).
+The Club is considered a subsidiary of ALI.
+ALI's parent company is Ayala Corporation (AC or the "Ultimate Parent Company"), a publicly listed company, 47.57%-owned by Mermac, Inc., with the remainder owned by the public as of December 31, 2024.
+ALI, AC, and Mermac, Inc. are publicly listed companies incorporated in the Republic of the Philippines.